 Challenges with a poor Site Search solution

-Sometimes customers search for ‘shorts’ when they’re looking for ‘boxers,’ and they misspell their query in some cases.
-Your search system should be able to recognize synonyms and colloquial terms your shopper types in so that they don’t get zero results to the search page and hit a dead-end.
+Sometimes customers search for 'shorts' when looking for 'boxers,' and sometimes misspell their query.
+Your search system should be able to recognize synonyms and colloquial terms your shopper types in so that they don't get zero results on the search page and hit a dead-end.

 An intelligent and efficient site search system factors in every possible search scenario to deliver the most relevant product recommendations as fast as possible, quickening the purchase cycle.

-Some Site Search solutions even autocomplete queries to recommend products that are relevant to the search query.
-The eCommerce industry calls this autosuggest (or autocomplete) because your system is configured to automatically suggest products that your shopper could be looking for, much like how a good salesperson would do in a brick and mortar store.
+Site Search solutions like Unbxd even autocomplete queries to recommend products that are relevant to the search query.
+The eCommerce industry calls this autosuggest (or autocomplete) because your system is configured to automatically suggest products that your shopper could be looking for, much like how a good salesperson would do in a brick-and-mortar store.

 And what happens when you get all this right?

 When you suggest the product your shopper is looking for, you leave an indelible impression in their minds.
-The shopper buys the product that they came looking for but will return it every time they want to buy something online in the future.
-They trust you and will evangelize your site to their friends, family, and coworkers.
+The shopper buys the product they came looking for but will return it whenever they want to buy something online.
+They trust you and will evangelize your Site to their friends, family, and coworkers.

 You've created value for your shoppers and added repeat business for your brand.
 It is a win-win!

-Clearly, Site Search plays a pivotal role in shaping up your eCommerce business.
-In case you are wondering what is holding your sales down despite having the latest in fashion at your eCommerce store – it’s time you look within your site and ask, How good is my Site Search system?
+Site Search plays a pivotal role in shaping your ecommerce business.
+In case you are wondering what is holding your sales down despite having the latest in fashion at your eCommerce store – it's time you look within your site and ask, How good is my Site Search system?

-Your search solution needs to understand the way your shoppers think, their affinity to a brand or a category and analyze their shopping behavior and correctly predict what they are most likely to buy.
+Your search solution needs to understand how your shoppers think and their affinity to a brand or category, analyze their shopping behavior and correctly predict what they are most likely to buy.
 This, in turn, will help rank and produce relevant search results in front of your shoppers that will help your shoppers convert casual interest into a confirmed purchase.

 Suppose all of this is working, hurray!
-Otherwise, you can reach out to us to find out what makes for an awesome site search solution.
+Otherwise, you can contact us to find out what makes for a great site search solution.